Mercer Advisors Logo

 Summary

-• But if you’re thinking about leaving behind balances in an HSA, be mindful of your beneficiary choices.
-If you designate someone other than a spouse, your beneficiaries may be in for an unexpected surprise.
+Health savings accounts (HSAs) offer triple-tax advantage, making them popular savings vehicles to fund medical expenses.
+But if you’re thinking about leaving behind balances in an HSA, be mindful of your beneficiary choices.
+If you designate someone other than a spouse, your beneficiaries may be in for a surprise.

-It shouldn’t come as a surprise that health care and rising health care costs are one of the top concerns for most people.
+It shouldn’t come as a surprise that and rising health care costs are one of the top concerns for most people.
 Today, 89% of employees say having health insurance contributes to financial security, and 73% mentioned health insurance as a top-three reason when contemplating a job change.1

 HSAs Offer Triple-Tax Advantage

-• Contributions to an HSA are not taxed,
+• Contributions to an HSA are not taxed

-• Your account can grow tax-free, and
+• Your account can grow tax-free

-• Distributions used for qualified medical expenses are not taxed.
+• Distributions used for qualified medical expenses are not taxed

 Fund and Use Your HSA Like an IRA

 While most people may think of HSAs as short-term savings tools to self-fund current medical expenses, you can also use them as a long-term savings and investing tool.
-Funds in your HSA roll over each year, and even if you leave your job you can keep your HSA.
-Similar to a 401(k) or an individual retirement account (IRA), you can keep your HSA with your old plan provider or roll it over to a new one.
+Funds in your HSA roll over each year, and even if you leave your job, you can keep your HSA.
+Similar to a 401(k) or an account (IRA), you can keep your HSA with your old plan provider or roll it over to a new one.

 What Happens to an HSA at Death?